hongleizhang/RSPapers/README.md

 * Yang et al. **A survey of collaborative filtering based social recommender systems**.
 Computer Communications 41 (2014): 1-10.

 * Shi et al. **Collaborative filtering beyond the user-item matrix: A survey of the state of the art and future challenges**.
-ACM Computing Surveys (CSUR) 47.1 (2014): 3.
+ACM Computing Surveys 47.1 (2014): 3.

 * Chen et al. **Recommender systems based on user reviews: the state of the art.** User Modeling and User-Adapted Interaction 25.2 (2015): 99-154.